AviatrixSystems/Docs/HowTos/S2C_GW_CP_88.rst

   **Field**                         **Value**
 ===============================     =================================================================
-  VPC ID/VNet Name                  VPC1 (Aviatrix Gateway VPC) ID Connection                        Name of site2cloud connection created at Step 2 Gateway                           Name of Aviatrix Gateway Action                            One of the supported diagnostics commands
+  VPC ID/VNet Name                  VPC1 (Aviatrix Gateway VPC) ID Connection                        Name of the Site2Cloud connection created previously (see the "Create Site2Cloud Connection at Aviatrix Controller" section above)
+  Gateway                           Name of the Aviatrix Gateway Action                            One of the supported diagnostics commands
 ===============================     =================================================================

- 10.3.
-Below is the sample output for ping from an instance in Aviatrix private subnet to an instance in CheckPoint private subnet.
+3. Below is the sample output for ping from an instance in Aviatrix private subnet to an instance in CheckPoint private subnet.

 |image32|